 An evident factor in assessing the historically conservative nature of the State's debt practices is witnessed by the relatively low level of debt service as a percentage of UGF revenue.
-While the current State policy is designed to limit the ratio of state and state supported debt obligations to 7% of UGF, during the ten years preceding fiscal year 2023 the State remained below 5% in six of those years.
-In fiscal year 2015, with the reduction of UGF due to the falling price of oil, the ratio increased to 10.1% then to 13.9% in fiscal year 2016, to 15% in fiscal year 2017 and 9.4% in 2018.
-In fiscal year 2019 the ratio was 4.1%, in fiscal year 2020 4.5%, in fiscal year 2021 4.1%, in fiscal year 2022 2.6%, in fiscal year 2023 2.6%, and the ratio is projected to be 2.6% in fiscal year 2024.
+While the current State policy is designed to limit the ratio of state and state supported debt obligations to 7% of UGF, during the ten years preceding fiscal year 2024 the State remained below 5% in six of those years.
+In fiscal year 2015, with the reduction of UGF due to the falling price of oil, the ratio increased to 10.1% then to 13.9% in fiscal year 2016, to 15.0% in fiscal year 2017 and 9.4% in 2018.
+In fiscal year 2019 the ratio was 4.1%, in fiscal year 2020 4.5%, in fiscal year 2021 4.1%, in fiscal year 2022 2.6%, in fiscal year 2023 2.6%, in fiscal year 2024 2.5%, and the ratio is projected to be 2.4% in fiscal year 2025.

-Based on the Fall 2023 RSB's projections for UGF the State's ratios are projected to remain below allowed percentages throughout the forecast period.
+Based on the Fall 2024 RSB's projections for UGF the State's ratios are projected to remain well below allowed percentages throughout the forecast period.
 A metric that demonstrates the conservative debt practice of the State is the trajectory of general obligation debt retirement.
-Approximately 77% of the current general obligation debt outstanding will be repaid over the next 10 years, allowing for the potential of the State to participate and support future projects.
+Approximately 83% of the current general obligation debt outstanding will be repaid over the next 10 years, allowing for the potential of the State to participate and support future projects.